ResonantHbbHgg/bbggLimits/toyStudy/README.md

 python toyLimit_shape_n_roll.py
 ```

-After running the script, you will get a plot like this, which shows how the limits scale with the width of the gaussian:
+After running the script, you will get a plot like this, which shows how the limits scale with the width of the Gaussian:
 ![Shape results](figs/fig_scale_with_sigma.png)

 Indeed, the scaling is as &Sqrt;&sigma;, nevertheless the ratio at 1.6 to 1.0 GeV sigmas are as follows: